EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_scene_graph/README.md

 python vrep_scene_graph_generator.py
 ```

-The generated scene graph will be stored in the `sg_robot` folder
+The generated scene graph will be stored in the `scene_graph` folder
 Inside the folder, it will be available the generated graph in image format.